-A conditional use shall comply with the standards of the base zone, and any overlay zones, in which it is located, except as these standards have been modified by the Planning Commission when authorizing the conditional use and as otherwise modified by the standards in this subsection.
+A conditional use shall comply with the standards of the zone in which it is located, except as these standards have been modified by the Planning Commission when authorizing the conditional use and as otherwise modified within this subsection.

 A. Yards